An Overview of Corona Tests

 This rapid corona test confirms an acute infection by direct pathogen detection.
 The SARS-CoV-2 test is carried out with sample material from nasopharyngeal swabs and can be directly performed at the point of care (e.g. in the surgery or hospital).

 The test kit includes a sterile swab, an extraction buffer and a test cassette.
 The principle and procedure for the different antigen tests are generally very similar and their major difference lies in the specificity and sensitivity as well as the amount of work involved in carrying out the test.
+Additionally, there are rapid tests that are carried out with saliva.
+These tests are particularly suitable for patients who do not tolerate swab tests well - such as small children, people with disabilities or elderly patients.

 Buy Corona Antigen Tests from Praxisdienst